FabricMC/fabric-docs/develop/rendering/hud.md

 ![Lerping a color over time](/assets/develop/rendering/hud-rendering-deltatick.webp)

 Why don't you try use `gameTimeDeltaPartialTick` and see what happens to the animation when you run the `/tick freeze` command?
-You should see the animation freeze in place as `gameTimeDeltaPartialTick` becomes constant (assuming you have passed `false` as the parameter to `DeltaTracker#getGameTimeDeltaPartialTick`)
+You should see the animation freeze in place as `gameTimeDeltaPartialTick` becomes constant, assuming you have passed `false` as the parameter to `DeltaTracker#getGameTimeDeltaPartialTick`.